Thairo Estrada Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 24th in the league with a collective eight strikeouts per nine innings.
+- The Dodgers pitching staff ranks 24th in MLB with a collective eight strikeouts per nine innings.

-- The Dodgers have the 15th-ranked team ERA among all league pitching staffs (4.55).
+- The Dodgers have a 4.55 team ERA that ranks 16th across all league pitching staffs.

-- Dodgers pitchers combine to give up six home runs (0.6 per game), the third-fewest in the league.
+- The Dodgers give up the third-fewest home runs in baseball (six total, 0.6 per game).

 © 2023 Data Skrive.
 All rights reserved.